macimax/WIKI_STEPMANIA/Preferences.ini.md

 Example: `MemoryCardOsMountPointP1=G:/`

-## MemoryCardProfileImportSubdirs

-Might import old profile subdirectories into new ones.

 ## MemoryCardProfileSubdir

 The name of the folder that stores the data on the memory card.

-For example, `MemoryCardProfileSubdir=StepMania 5` will make a folder named StepMania 5 and save all data in that folder after the player plays a round with a card inserted.
+For example, `MemoryCardProfileSubdir=StepMania 5` will make a folder named `StepMania 5` and save all data in that folder after the player plays a round with a card inserted.

+## MemoryCardProfileImportSubdirs

+Imports old profile subdirectories into new ones.
+For example, `MemoryCardProfileImportSubdirs=StepMania 5 Old` will import a profile from the directory named `StepMania 5  Old` on your memory card into the new directory you specified in the above setting.

 ## MemoryCardProfiles